JacobDWaters/Okta-Workflows/Slack/Okta Password Reset Alert bot/readme.md

 3. Suspend Okta User and Clear Sessions

-WARNING - When testing the workflow, make sure you do not testing on active user accounts.
-Accounts could be erroneously suspended on deactivated!
+WARNING - When testing the workflow, make sure you do not test on active user accounts.
+Accounts could be erroneously suspended!

 ## Prerequisites
 1. Access to an Okta tenant with Okta Workflows enabled